Skip to product information

 Jose Pancetti

-In this small excerpt from a brief love letter, José Pancetti (1902 - 1958), a modernist painter considered one of the greatest landscapers in Brazil, declares the beauty of his beloved Stela.
-This beauty, however, will always remain a secret for us, since Pancetti did not reveal his Stela's face in his paintings.
+In this small excerpt from a brief love letter, José Pancetti (1902 - 1958), a modernist painter considered one of Brazil's greatest landscape artists, declares the beauty of his beloved Stela.
+This beauty, however, will always be a secret to us, since Pancetti did not reveal the face of his Stela in his paintings.
 Even so, we know that the feeling that moved the painter was not an ephemeral desire.

-They say that every great artist has his great muse.
-Although we cannot generalize, this fruitful relationship marked the production of many talented creators in human history.
-In addition to Pancetti and Stela, there is no shortage of other cases, Picasso is also known for his inspiring muses.
-The women in his life played a key role in his artistic legacy, and he portrayed his models and lovers in his paintings.
+They say that every great artist has a great muse.
+Although we cannot generalize, this fruitful relationship marked the production of many talented creators in the history of humanity.
+In addition to Pancetti and Stela, there are many other examples.
+Picasso is also known for his inspiring muses.
+The women in his life played a fundamental role in his artistic legacy, and he portrayed his models and lovers in his paintings.
 Gala Éluard Dalí, wife of the great Salvador Dalí, is another example of a muse.
-This strong woman not only captivated her husband, immersed in the Surrealist Movement, the Russian woman enraptured artists such as Éluard, whom she also married, as well as Max Ernst and André Breton.
+This strong woman did not only captivate her husband, immersed in the Surrealist Movement, the Russian woman captivated artists such as Éluard, whom she also married, as well as Max Ernst and André Breton.

 View full details